Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

 We will not approach the scenario of quantitative steganalysis per CNN, which consists in estimating the embedded payload size.
-This scenario was very well treated in the paper \cite{Chen2018_Quantitative} and serves as a new state-of-the-art.
-The approach surpasses the previous state-of-the-art approach \cite{Kodovsky2013_Quantitative} \cite{Zakaria2018_Comparative} that relied on a Rich Models, an Ensemble of trees, and an efficient normalization of features.
+This scenario is very well examined in the paper \cite{Chen2018_Quantitative} and serves as a new state-of-the-art method.
+The approach surpasses the previous state-of-the-art approaches \cite{Kodovsky2013_Quantitative} \cite{Zakaria2018_Comparative} that rely on Rich Models, an Ensemble of trees, and an efficient normalization of features.

-Nor will we discuss the batch steganography and pooled steganalysis with CNNs which has not been adress yet, although the work presented in \cite{Zakaria2019_Pooled} using two-stage machine learning can be extended to deep learning.
+Nor will we discuss batch steganography and pooled steganalysis with CNNs which has not yet been addressed, although the work presented in \cite{Zakaria2019_Pooled} using two-stage machine learning can be extended to deep learning.